kivy/pyobjus/docs/source/core_tutorials.rst

     >>> <pyobjus.ObjcReferenceToType object at 0x10f34bcb0>

 So here we can see another type -> ObjcReferenceToType.
-When we have method which returns pointer to some type, pyobjus will wrap that pointer with ObjcReferenceToType object, so object now contains actual address of C pointer.
-We can pass that type to function which accepts pointer to type.
+When we have a method which returns a pointer to some type, pyobjus will wrap that pointer with an ObjcReferenceToType object.
+This object contains the actual address of the C pointer.
+We can now pass that type to a function which accepts pointers.

 Example::

     # note that range_ptr is of ObjcReferenceToType type
     o_cls.useRangePtr_(range_ptr)

-But you may wonder now how to dereference pointer to get actual value?
+But you may now wonder how to dereference the pointer to get the actual value?

-Answer is....use dereference function
+The answer is....by using a dereference function.

 Dereferencing pointers
 ~~~~~~~~~~~~~~~~~~~~~~